Touted as part of a war of liberation, NATOs intervention in Libya aims to undermine moves to strengthen African unity and independence

 For Africa, the war is far from over.
 The African continent must recognise that NATO's lashing out is a sign of desperation, of impotence, of its inability to stop the inevitable rise of Africa onto the world stage.
 Africa must learn lessons from Libya, continue the drive towards pan-African unity, and continue to resist AFRICOM.
 Plenty of Libyans will still be with them when they do so.

-You have read this article libya war africa africom nato with the title Libya: A War On Africa.
-You can bookmark this page URL http://talesofthefroggod.blogspot.com/2011/10/libya-war-on-africa.html.
+with the title Libya: A War On Africa.
+You can bookmark this page URL https://talesofthefroggod.blogspot.com/2011/10/libya-war-on-africa.html.
 Thanks!